entando/entando-docs/vuepress/docs/next/docs/create/component-gen-tech.md

 # Component Generation Technologies

-When generating a microservice using the Entando Component Generator there are a number of technical choices that need to be made
+When generating a microservice or micro frontend using the Entando Component Generator, there are a number of technical choices that need to be made:

 * Microservice code
   * If you're considering non-Java based microservices, here are the [specifications of an Entando microservice](../curate/bundle-details.md#microservices-specifications), including information on the runtime contract required to use them.
+  * For a JavaScript example, see the Node.js microservice in the [API claim tutorial](../../tutorials/create/ms/add-api-claim.md).
 * Database type
-  * Entando recommends standardizing your choice of database to simplify operational maintenance but you do have the ability to use different databases for different microservices.
+  * Entando recommends standardizing your choice of database to simplify operational maintenance, but you do have the ability to use different databases for different microservices.
-  * Supported choices are none, MySQL, and Postgres.
+  * Supported choices are none, embedded, MySQL, and Postgres.
 Enterprise customers can choose Oracle but should contact Entando Support for details.
 * Development databases
-  * You can choose to utilize a full RDBMS or developers can utilize lightweight in memory or on disk databases with h2.
+  * You can choose to utilize a full RDBMS or developers can utilize lightweight in-memory or on-disk databases with H2.
 * Caching implementation
-  * When generating a microservice you will be presented with the type of cache to inject into the services.
-It is recommended that this is a standard choice for all of the microservices in your application but can be customized on a per service basis if desired.
+  * When generating a microservice, you will be presented with the type of cache to inject into the services.
+It is recommended that the type be uniform for all the microservices in your application, but it can be customized on a per service basis if desired.
 * Build system
-  * Determines the java build tool to use when building your services
+  * Determines the Java build tool to use when building your services
-  * Supports maven or gradle
+  * Supports Maven or Gradle
 * Other technologies
-  * Users of the component generator can also decide to use other technologies from JHipster or from the JHipster marketplace.
+  * Users of the component generator can also decide to use other technologies from JHipster or the JHipster marketplace.
-  * There are many powerful technologies in the marketplace but it is up to the developer to integrate any choices from the marketplace into their Entando application.
-Entando doesn't provide any direct support for marketplace tech choices.
+  * There are many powerful technologies in the marketplace but it is up to the developer to integrate the chosen technology into their Entando application.
+Entando doesn't provide direct support for marketplace tech choices.
 * Micro frontends
-  * Users can optionally choose to generate micro frontends for entities generated via the blueprint.
+  * Optionally, users can choose to generate micro frontends for entities generated via the blueprint.
   * The Entando Component Generator only provides micro frontends in React from the generation flow but developers can create and bundle micro frontends using other technologies as well.

 ## Next Steps